Page created on October 19, 2021. Last updated on April 2, 2022 at 15:01

 - Avoiding long periods of standing

-Skin changes can be managed with moisturiser and topical corticosteroids.
+Skin changes can be managed with moisturiser and topical glucocorticoids.
 Ulcers require typical wound treatment, including debridement, skin care, and wound dressings.
 Skin grafts may be necessary in larger ulcers.

 For most patients, conservative treatment is sufficient.
 Surgery is indicated if symptoms persist, or in case of severe symptoms.
 There are many options for surgical treatment: